 Finally, bringing gift wrap fundraising into the 21st. century is easy by using our “wrapping paper” fundraising brochure.
 If you have questions about raising money please give us a call at 800.645.6550.
 This is because we have easy answers for you to start using immediately.

-This Snack fundraiser brochure is one of our most popular fundraising catalogs each year.
-Chocolate covered almonds, peanut squares and Neopolitan pretzel mix— there is something for all of your friends and family!
-Your customers will gladly support your fundraising drive because it retails at only $7.
-Learn more about our snack fundraising brochure.
+This Snack brochure is one of our most popular catalogs each year.
+Chocolate covered almonds, peanut squares and Neopolitan pretzel mix—There is something for all of your friends and family.
+Your customers will gladly support your next fundraising drive because it retails at only $8.
+Learn more about our Snackin’ in the USA brochure.

-Schools and non-profits love our winter fundraising brochure.
+Schools and non-profits love our winter themed brochure.
 Why?
-Because it contains all of the traditional holiday purchases your friends and family will be making.
+It’s because it contains all of the traditional holiday purchases your friends and family will be making.
 It includes wrapping paper, bows, and small presents for everyone in the family.
-Learn how to earn up to a 50% profit this holiday season with our winter fundraising brochure…
+Learn how to earn up to 50% profit this holiday season with our Winter Wonderland brochure…

-Looking for a fun spring fundraiser brochure?
-Earn up to a 50% profit selling beautiful flower bulbs and seeds.
+Looking for a fun way to raise funds this spring?
+Look no further.
+Earn up to 50% profits selling beautiful flower bulbs and seeds.
 Raise money for your non-profit, school or youth group by beautifying the backyards of your friends and family!
-This catalog also includes snacks, magazine subscription and kitchen gadgets too.
-Learn more about our spring brochure fundraisers.
+This catalog also includes snacks, magazine subscriptions and kitchen gadgets too.
+Learn more about our Simply Spring catalog.

 Who can resist the aroma of fresh baked home made cookies?
-Our cookie dough fundraising brochure will help you raise the money you need this year.
+Our gourmet dough brochure will help you raise the money you need this year.
 Chunky chocolate chip, peanut butter, oatmeal raisin and much more.
 At only $10, your group can earn up to $5 on every sale.
-Learn more about the best cookie dough fundraising brochures here.
+Learn more about the $10 cookie dough tubs catalog here.

 Our popcorn fundraising brochure is a popular choice for small groups just like yours.
-From Chicago style popcorn to chocolate drizzled sea salt carmel corn.
-At only $7, there is something for everyone in this popcorn fundraiser catalog.
-Learn more about our powerful popcorn fundraising brochure here…
+From Chicago style popcorn to chocolate drizzled sea salt carmel corn… At only $8, there is something for everyone in this popcorn program.
+Learn more about our profitable Popcorn Pleasures brochure here…